 This is a continuation of Didactics I. This course will increase the level of information and integration.
+Anesthesia for specialized surgeries and high-risk populations are studied.
 Six credits.

 HSC 655 ADVANCED THEORY AND PRACTICE OF ANESTHESIA

 This course is designed to build upon the students' basic knowledge and skills.
 It will encompass and integrate a variety of input for medical and anesthetic management.
 It will focus on a greater depth of understanding and the ability to analyze concurrent problems that can arise in patient care and propose an appropriate course of management.
 Four credits.